Skip to Content

 See the ORDERED_ARRAY_AGG function in Collection functions.

-Additional severity level aliases for improved log parsing
+New feature: Additional severity level aliases for improved log parsing

 This release includes more labels when parsing severity levels from log events.
 INFO now includes success and pending, and ERROR includes failure, failed, and failing.
 This improves severity classification for logs from different systems.